Zesh Rehman: Kitchee

 Rehman signed a deal with Hong Kong First Division League side Kitchee on 11 January 2012.
 He made his debut in a 2–1 win over Sun Hei on 31 January.
 Rehman scored his first goal for his new club in the AFC Cup against Sông Lam Nghệ An of Vietnam.
-Rehman won his first piece of silverware of his Hong Kong career by playing a leading role in Kitchees 2–1 League Cup win over cloes rivals TSW Pegasus at the Mong Kok Stadium on 15 April 2012.
+Rehman won his first piece of silverware of his Hong Kong career by playing a leading role in Kitchees 2–1 League Cup win over close rivals TSW Pegasus at the Mong Kok Stadium on 15 April 2012.
 Rehman helped Kitchee retain the Hong Kong First Division League title with a 4–1 victory over Biu Chun Rangers in the last league game to clinch the title, it was his second trophy for the club and it put them in pole position to complete the domestic treble in Hong Kong Rehman and Kitchee finished the season in impressive fashion by overcoming Pegasus after penalties to win Hong Kong FA Cup Final at The Hong Kong Stadium.
 The victory was a historic moment for the club as Kitchee were crowned domestic treble winners, a feat that has never been matched by a Hong Kong club.
 Rehman made it into the Hong Kong BMA First Division League team of the season at The HKFA Annual Awards dinner.
 Rehman also achieved the feat of becoming the first Pakistani player to play in AFC Cup.

 On 29 August 2012 Rehman played the full game in a pre-season friendly against Premier League giants Arsenal in front of a 40,000 crowd as the Hong Kong Champions drew 2–2 with the Gunners at The Hong Kong Stadium.
 On 11 May 2013 Rehman won the Hong Kong FA Cup through a 1–0 victory over last year finalist Sun Pegasus FC.
 On 26 May 2013 Rehman helped Kitchee beat Tuen Mun 3–0 in the final of the play-off to ensure his teams passage into the AFC Cup 2014.
 Rehman played fifteen league games for the club during the 2012/13 season, which was followed by six appearances in the next season.

 Pahang FA

 In December 2013, Rehman signed for Malaysian club Pahang FA on a two-year contract.
 His former club Kitchee's president Ken Ng commented "Zesh has contributed hugely to Kitchee's success over the last 2 years and he will be truly missed".
 His new club's manager Zainal Abidin Hassan said that they were "delighted" as he "has chosen to come to Pahang ahead of several other teams."
 He justified his reason of joining the club as "his destiny".
-In his first season with the club, he won three trophies – Malaysia Super League, Malaysia FA Cup and Malaysia Cup, thus winning qualification to the 2015 AFC Cup.
+In his first season with the club, he won three trophies – Malaysia FA Cup, Malaysia Cup and Piala Sumbangsih thus winning qualification to the 2015 AFC Cup.
 In the cup, he played six times without scoring a goal.